Men’s Undershirts: Pros & Cons and How to Wear Them RIGHT

 The Original Purpose of Underwear: Protecting Expensive Clothes

 Initially, undergarments were not designed to protect the body from the elements nor to add another layer of insulation.
-Instead, their purpose was to protect the outer layer of garments from touching the body, especially since regular bathing did not become commonplace until the 18th century.
+Instead, the purpose of an undershirt or any other style of underwear was to protect the outer layer of garments from touching the body, especially since regular bathing did not become commonplace until the 18th century.

 Weavers workshop in the 17th century